“What is the state of B2B selling content today?”

 Key Considerations for Effective Selling Content

-If your sales team conducts a complex, solution or value sale, situation-ready selling content is essential for your success.
+If your sales team conducts a complex, solution or value sale, situation-specific selling information and content is essential for your success.
 If you are trying to shift your selling model from a traditional product-feature-benefit approach to a value sell, this goes double for you.

 Selling content is much more than documents, presentations and video.
 It’s about delivering the right selling Knowledge for each key engagement scenario.
 Knowledge is required by both sellers and buyers.
 It’s similar, but must be produced and packaged differently.